 Auto insurance, unlike other types of insurance that lock you into a policy, can be adjusted at any time.
 For some drivers, this could be significant after a traffic violation or speeding ticket — at which point they’ll typically find higher premiums.
 Drivers who commit a traffic violation see premiums rise 117% on average when they renew their auto insurance policy.

-However, according to ValuePenguin research, that upcharge can vary significantly based on factors including the state in which you live.
+However, that upcharge can vary significantly based on factors including the state in which you live.
 We explored auto premiums to understand which insurers give policyholders the best second chances — in other words, the cheapest premiums after DUIs, accidents and speeding tickets.
 Here’s what we found.

 - In 38 states, State Farm offers risky drivers the best second chances on auto insurance premiums after DUIs, accidents or speeding violations.